Carol Sawyer: Art practice

 Carol Sawyer is active in a wide array of disciplines.
 The following is a selected list of her artistic projects.

 Natalie Brettschneider

 Sawyer conducts research and makes artwork that enriches the Natalie Brettschneider Archive, a genre-defying fictional Canadian artist active in the early 20th-century.
 Brettschneider's life - as seen through letters, photographs, paintings and film - intersects with and brings light to a rich community of interdisciplinary women artists working in Canada and abroad.
 When Sawyer began this project in the 1990s, very little had been written about the women involved in Dada and surrealist movements.
 This project helps shed light on the ways that male artists have dominated art history.

+Amazonia

+Sawyer created another artistic persona, a comic book superheroine named Amazonia, in the 1998 Artspeak Gallery publication Carol Sawyer As Amazonia.
+This playful character wears a silver and blue costume, and has the power of flight.

 The Scholar's Study: Still Life

 This single-channel video projection draws from footage Sawyer shot while dismantling the home office of her late father, Alan R. Sawyer, a prominent scholar of pre-Columbian Andean and Peruvian art.
 Over the course of nearly a year, Sawyer's camera recorded the slow withdrawal of her father's presence from a room where he had spent countless hours, as hundreds of historical artifacts, slides, and his library and professional papers, were carefully photographed, catalogued, and archived.